Price Discrimination in International Airline Markets: Inefficiency and Welfare

 The (dotted) line that joins E and F is informative about the extent of dynamic inefficiency in the market.
-In particular, the line E--F represents the frontier of the welfare triangle (OEF) when the airline knows $(v,\xi)$ for passengers in a given period but cannot foresee future realizations of the demand process.
-One way to divide the surplus along the E-F frontier is by implementing Vickery-Clarke-Groves auctions every period.
-Such a division of surplus is denoted by point G (``VCG") in Figure \ref{fig:welfare}.
-Thus, the set of potential outcomes in OAB but not in OEF represents lost surplus due to inter-temporal demand uncertainty.
-One could envision a secondary-market run by the airline that could resolve these dynamic inefficiencies, and our estimates provide the value that could be created by such an exchange.
+In particular, line $\overline{\text {EF}}$ represents the frontier in the welfare triangle (CEF) when the airline knows $(v,\xi)$ for passengers in a given period but cannot foresee future realizations of the demand process.
+One way to divide the surplus along the $\overline{\text {EF}}$ frontier is by implementing Vickery-Clarke-Groves auctions every period.
+The division of the per-period surplus depends on the composition of passengers.
+All else equal, the larger the number of passengers with a high willingness-to-pay, the higher the ``VCG price" and closer to the y-axis, and vice versa.
+Such a division of surplus averaged across all periods is denoted by point V (``VCG") in Figure \ref{fig:welfare}.
+Thus, the potential outcomes in CAB but not CEF represent surplus lost due to inter-temporal demand uncertainty.
+One could envision a secondary-market run by the airline to resolve these dynamic inefficiencies, and our estimates provide the value that such an exchange could create.